 The M.A.
-Development is designed as a 72-credit, postgraduate degree programme, requiring full-time engagement for two academic years.
+Development requires full-time engagement for two academic years, including one summer and one winter break.
 The curriculum is broad-based and encompasses theory, practice and research relating to development.

 Core Courses: The core courses will set the context and build foundational understanding and